geocomplexity/sandbox/Code.md

 # B2.
 URL-LEVEL DATA PREPARATION AND MAJOR ANALYSIS (All URL-level data were analyzed via Python, based on the following codes through 19 steps)

-## 1. access data and install packages
+## 1. Access data and install packages
 ```
 from fbri.private.sql.query import execute
 from svinfer.linear_model import LinearRegression